clinect/stimulus-clipboard/README.md

 # Stimulus Clipboard

 A [Stimulus](https://github.com/hotwired/stimulus) controller for copy-to-clipboard functionality.
 Unlike other takes on this, this one tries to get out of your way by dispatching a `copied` event when text is copied to the clipboard.
+This opens the door for calling an action on another controller.

 * [Installation](#installation)
 * [Actions](#actions)